Electroshock weapon: France

 Taser devices are used by the French National Police and Gendarmerie.
 In September 2008, they were made available to local police by a government decree, but in September 2009, the Council of State reversed the decision judging that the specificities of the weapon required a stricter regulation and control.

 However, since the murder of a policewoman on duty, the Taser CEW has been in use again by local police forces since 2010.

 Germany

 The purchase, possession, and carrying of Taser devices in Germany has been prohibited since April 1, 2008 (gun control law: Anlage 2, Abschnitt 1, Nr.
 1.3.6.
 WaffG).
 However Taser devices are in use by police SWAT teams, Spezialeinsatzkommando (SEK) and others, in 13 out of 16 German states.

 Greece

-The Greek police uses Taser CEWs.
+Greek police use Taser CEWs.
 Greek Police special forces used a Taser CEW to end the hijacking of a Turkish Airlines A310 by a Turkish citizen at Athens International Airport in March 2003.